canonical/ubuntu-cloud-docs/docs/all-clouds/all-clouds-explanation/security-overview.rst

 Finally, it is also possible to verify that a CVM is actually launched on confidential-computing capable hardware without having to take the cloud provider's word for it.
 This can be done through remote attestation of the TEE.
 By verifying the signed quote sent by the TEE, it is possible to ensure two things: (1) that the cloud's TEE hardware used is genuine and (2) that the software loaded into the TEE has not been tampered with.

+For more detail about protecting data in use, see :ref:`Confidential computing <confidential-computing>`.

 .. _`the Ubuntu Security Guide (USG)`: https://documentation.ubuntu.com/security/compliance/usg/
 .. _`CVEs`: https://ubuntu.com/security/cves/about